micwald/API-Lab/examples/API-maze/README.md

 ## Getting started

-Download the whole API-maze file and open index.html file to play the game.
+Download the whole API-maze folder and open index.html file to play the game.
 Since jQuery library are directed online, you also need to be connected to internet.

 ## Prerequisites